ELIXIR-Belgium/rdm-guide/pages/covid-19/sarscov2_submission.md

 The tool will now process the raw reads to remove reads that map to the human genome.
 This can take a while.
 The resulting filtered data files are found on the right panel.

-{% include warning.html content="Machines with 8GB or less of memory might not complete this step.
+{% include callout.html type="note" content="Machines with 8GB or less of memory might not complete this step.
 A workaround this issue is to increase the size of the swap file or swap partition.
 See FAQ section." %}

-{% include important.html content="The processed sequence file (human  reads removed) will have the same filename as the raw file but a **higher number** assigned by Galaxy." %}
+{% include callout.html type="note" content="The processed sequence file (human  reads removed) will have the same filename as the raw file but a **higher number** assigned by Galaxy." %}

 ## Optional: create a collection
 Galaxy collections help you organize your data and minimize your history clutter.
 If you plan to use the [Galaxy COVID-19 genome analysis workflows]((https://rdm.elixir-belgium.org/covid-19/sarscov2_assembly_submission.html#7-run-the-variation-analysis-workflow)) you must organize your reads data into collections.